psun256/htn-discordbot/README.md

 # Discord Bot for Hack the North 2021

-Copy the config_example.py file, and put your token and bot prefix there
+Copy the config_example.py file to config.py, and put your token and bot prefix there